Where Do Spiders Go in the Winter?

 Do Spiders Die in Winter?

 One of the saddest moments for kids in the older generations was Charlotte’s farewell to Wilbur.
-As with many spiders, she died as winter approached, leaving behind a clutch of eggs that wouldn’t release her children until the next spring.
+As with many spiders, she died early in the cold winter months.
+In her stead was a clutch of eggs that wouldn’t release the baby spiders until the next spring.

-For many kids, this tragic scene is the only discussion of what happened to spiders they would be privy to.
+For many kids, this tragic scene wasn’t just traumatic.
+It also served as the only discussion of what happens to spiders in the winter months they would be privy to.

 do spiders die in the winter?